DucretJe/agg-image/README.md

-# ASCIINEMA Gif Generator AGG
+# ASCIINEMA GIF Generator AGG

 ## How to